yennanliu/DE-100-days/de100days/day_32/nosql.md

 - `Consistency, Availability & Partition -Tolerance`
 - A service can only reach `two of the three` of the metric above
 - i.e.
-	- Consistency + Availability : Cassandra  Mysql
+	- Consistency + Availability : Mysql
 	- Consistency + Partition -Tolerance  :  Hbase, MongoDB
 	- Availability + Partition -Tolerance : Cassandra